 I discovered a wonderful secret this past summer: children do not need to cramp your style while traveling.
 I’m not sure why I was worried about this, because I grew up on the road with my parents and siblings first in Volkswagen buses, and second in a ‘72 Dodge Motorhome.

-Nonetheless, it was a great relief when my wife and I loaded the 18-month-old boy in our Prius and took off for almost three weeks of adventure, which included the Finger Lakes, Maine, Quebec City and Montreal.
+Nonetheless, it was a great relief when my wife and I loaded our toddler in our Prius and took off for almost three weeks of adventure, which included the Finger Lakes, Maine, Quebec City and Montreal.
 It was a blast.
 We all had so much fun.
 Townes, our little one, saw and waded in an ocean for the first time.
 We saw a moose on the side of the road on our way up to the Canadian border.
 I ate lobster and poutine like it was nobody’s business.
 We hiked all over the hills of Quebec and Montreal, and we all danced to some great music at the Montreal Jazz Festival.

 I’d like to share some of my favorite spots near and far.
 You don’t have to go to Canada to have a great time.
 We’ll start with two of the closest Day Trips (and check back because I will hopefully be adding more over time):